zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/setup-compute/setup-marketplaceoci-freetier.md

 -   Use Terraform and Resource Manager to complete the setup

 ### Prerequisites
-This lab assumes you have already completed or review the following:
+This lab assumes you have already completed or reviewed the following:
 * [Access to Oracle Free Tier or Paid Cloud account](https://oracle.github.io/learning-library/enterprise-manageability-library/enterprise-manager/freetier/?lab=prerequisites)
 * [Generated SSH Keys](https://oracle.github.io/learning-library/enterprise-manageability-library/enterprise-manager/freetier/?lab=lab-2-generate-ssh-key)